Vaviloff/mail-listener2/readme.md

 Mail-listener2 library for node.js.
 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

+**Reason for forking**: added expicit command to mark an email as SEEN (was not working for me otherwise with GoDaddy's mail).

 We are using these libraries: [node-imap](https://github.com/mscdex/node-imap), [mailparser](https://github.com/andris9/mailparser).

 Heavily inspired by [mail-listener](https://github.com/circuithub/mail-listener).